 The MIP FINANCIALS is a fully-fledged web-based accounting system that can be implemented as a standalone system, or as an integrated solution with any of MIP’s policy administration systems.

 Accounting information can be processed for multiple companies within a single database.
 This allows for the consolidation of company accounting information in any number of reporting structures.
 Multi-company organisations can process financial information without the need for time-consuming and error-prone data-conversions, manual capture, and recalculation between disparate systems.

 Transactions can be processed in any number of currencies.
 Exchange rate tables can be pre-defined or corrected as actual information becomes available, with automatic posting of adjustments to the General Accounting module.
 All transaction processing within the MIP FINANCIALS supports triangulation in accordance with the requirement for financial transactions in all major currencies.

-The Organisation structures you are able to define allows you to maintain multiple accounts for all trading partners of a Company.
-This makes the MIP FINANCIALS highly flexible in managing Debtors and Creditors in multiple accounts, yet allows for consolidation of information if required.
+The organisational structures you are able to define allow you to maintain multiple accounts for all trading partners of a Company.
+This makes MIP FINANCIALS highly flexible in managing debtors and creditors in multiple accounts, yet allows for consolidation of information if required.